 - The Head, Deputy or EVC must give verbal approval before a group leaves. - Only staff judged competent to supervise groups in this environment are approved.
-A current list of approved staff is maintained by the EVC and office. - The concept and Operating Procedure of the 'Extended learning locality' is explained to all new parents when their child joins the school. - There will normally be a minimum of two adults. - Staff are familiar with the area, including any 'no go areas', and have practised appropriate management techniques. - Pupils have been trained and have practised standard techniques for road crossings in a group.
+A current list of approved staff is maintained by the EVC and office. - The concept and Operating Procedure of the 'Extended learning locality' is explained to all new parents when their child joins the school. - There will normally be a minimum of two adults.

+- Staff are familiar with the area, including any 'no go areas', and have practised appropriate management techniques. - Pupils have been trained and have practised standard techniques for road crossings in a group.
 For primary schools this is easy to do with some simple road markings in the playground with a little practice this can become drilled and slick, as everyone knows what is going to happen. - Where appropriate, pupils are fully briefed on what to do if they become separated from the group.
-This needs a decision and will depend on the area you are in return to school, wait where they are, go to x and ask for help, etc). - All remotely supervised work in the extended learning locality is done in 'buddy' pairs as a minimum. - Pupils' clothing and footwear is checked for appropriateness prior to leaving school. - Staff are aware of any relevant pupil medical information and ensure that any required medication is available. - Staff will deposit in the office a list of all pupils and staff, a proposed route, and an estimated time of return. - A mobile phone is taken with each group and the office have a note of the number. - Appropriate personal protective equipment is taken when needed (eg gloves, goggles) - Wherever possible, classes must use the two zebra crossings and pelican crossing to cross the main Brentwood Road.
+This needs a decision and will depend on the area you are in return to school, wait where they are, go to x and ask for help, etc). - All remotely supervised work in the extended learning locality is done in 'buddy' pairs as a minimum. - Pupils' clothing and footwear is checked for appropriateness prior to leaving school. - Staff are aware of any relevant pupil medical information and ensure that any required medication is available. - Staff will deposit in the office a list of all pupils and staff, a proposed route, and an estimated time of return. - Staff will either record the activity on EVOLVE (Local Area Visit module). - The visit leader will complete a pre-visit checklist ( available in all classes or from the Head Teacher) and ensure that this is signed of by the Head Teacher (or in their absence, the Deputy Head Teacher) prior to departure. - A mobile phone is taken with each group and the office have a note of the number. - Appropriate personal protective equipment is taken when needed (eq gloves, goggles) - Wherever possible, classes must use the two zebra crossings and pelican crossing to cross the main Brentwood Road.